 Mercure Firenze Centro

-The location of the Mercure Firenze Centro is great – it is located within a 10-minute walk of the Historic Centre of Florence and the Cathedral of Santa Maria del Fiore.
+The location of the Mercure Firenze Centro is great, as it is located within a 10-minute walk of the Historic Centre of Florence and the Cathedral of Santa Maria del Fiore.
 It is a 4-star hotel that offers some amenities like a bar and lounge, continental breakfast, and more.
 This is a more affordable option for those looking for a nice hotel near the city center.

 Residenza Della Signoria